pepicrft/ppineraes-old/posts/2016-07-10-microfeatures.md

 ---
 layout: post
-title: "Micro Features Architecture for iOS"
+title: 'Micro Features Architecture for iOS'
-excerpt: "Organize your app in small features that you "
+excerpt: 'Organize your app in small features that you '
 modified: 2016-06021
 tags: [xcode, ios swift, objective-c, testing, appcode]
 ---